mozerpol/NotesFromLearning/MicrosemiNotes/README.md

 This sublayers define the details of transmission and reception (pol. odbiór) of individual bits on a physical medium.
 Common examples are specifications for Fast Ethernet, Gigabit Ethernet and 10 Gigabit Ethernet defined by IEEE.
+2. XGMII - 10 gigabit media-independent interface.
+It's a standard designed for connecting full duplex 10 Gigabit Ethernet (10GbE) ports to each other and to other electronic devices on a printed circuit board (PCB).
+XGMII features two 32-bit datapaths (Rx & Tx) and two four-bit control flows (Rxc and Txc), operating at 156.25 MHz DDR (312.5 MT/s).
+2. XAUI - 10 Gigabit Attachment Unit Interface (proun.
+ZOW-ee).
+It is a standard for extending the XGMII.